Do marketing funnels right, and you have your business growing on steroids.

 If you don’t have a sales or marketing funnel yet, I’d highly recommend you stop doing everything you are doing right now and start your first funnel.
 You can even buy an Unbounce Landing Page or Download one for free.

-Assuming you do have digital marketing funnels in place of any kind or if are looking to build the right kind of sales funnels, here are seven correction actions for you to do right now:
+Assuming you do have marketing funnels in place of any kind or if are looking to build the right kind of sales funnels, here are seven correction actions for you to do right now:

 Designers are Not Marketers